Edward F. Gilman and Dennis G. Watson2

 Leaf type and persistence: evergreen

-Leaf blade length: 18 to 36 inches
+Leaf blade length: 1 ½ to 3 feet

-Leaf color: green, blue or blue-green
+Leaf color: blue green

 Fall color: no color change